 Websites based on Responsive Web Design aren't everything that business has to think about - but when you get to know the standard of Progressive Web Apps, you will understand that RWD is only the beginning.

-In this post, I am using the term “SSL certificate”, even though technically today the SSL protocol is being replaced by the new and more secure TSL.
-I do that because one, the term “SSL certificate” is still more broadly used, and two, writing “SSL/TSL certificates” more than a dozen times harms the reading experience...
+In this post, I am using the term “SSL certificate”, even though technically today the new and more secure TSL protocol is slowly replacing older SSL.
+I do that because the term “SSL certificate” is still more popular, and also because writing “SSL/TSL certificates” more than a dozen times harms the reading experience a bit....

 Are native apps invincible?
 Not that long ago, the way to create engaging user experiences for smartphone and tablet users was coding native apps.
 It was only natural - after all, native apps were designed to be used specifically on mobile and tablet devices.
 It seemed impossible that anything should ever replace the native app....